 Eun laughed again.
 She did it softly this time, beneath her breath.
-Because she knew, in some nameless corner of her eternal soul, that rules had been made so consciousness could enjoy a plethora of games.
+Because she knew, in a nameless corner of her eternal soul, that rules had been made so consciousness could enjoy a plethora of games.
 Games of finance, games of war, games of art…everything in life was an immersive game.
 Deeply complicated and deadly serious, but a game nonetheless.
 And every game had its own set of rules.

-Existence, however…well, that was a game without any strictures.
+Existence, however…well, that was different.
+Existence was a game without any rules.